kvichans/cuda_ext/readme/readme.txt

 	- Indent lines like the first selected
 	- Align in lines by separator...
 	- Align comma-separated columns in selected lines
-	- Align multi-carets under first caret, by inserting spaces -
+	- Align carets under rightmost caret, by inserting spaces -
 	- Join lines
 	- Delete duplicate spaces